 Previous work includes research at Hanze University of Applied Sciences in the project "MACREDES – Modelling a resilient decentralized energy system".
 Naim developed a multi-energy carrier model of the northern region of the Netherlands to evaluate the cost of different renewable energy integration pathways.
 For his master thesis Naim developed a finite element model of a thermo-chemical energy storage module to quantify heat losses during operation of different module configurations.

-He is currently involved in the project "FIRST - mapping flexibility of urban energy systems project".
-Naim is modelling and optimizing archetypical domiciles to quantify their flexibility of time-shifting of cooling and heating demand.
+He was involved in the project "FIRST - mapping flexibility of urban energy systems project"; modelling and optimizing archetypical domiciles to quantify their flexibility of time-shifting of cooling and heating demand.

 Naim's main areas of professional interest include the development of new district-scale cooling and heating technologies and installations, and methodologies to develop decision support tools for urban planning and energy reduction in cities.